Our work as Churches Together in England is focused around our eight strategic aims:

 Staff work under the direction of the Enabling Group, which brings together the representatives of our national Member Churches as well as Ecumenical Officers from across the regions of England.
 As a whole, Churches Together in England is represented by six Presidents.

-CTE’s Forum is a unique gathering held every three to four years, bringing together over three hundred representatives of Member Churches, Intermediate Bodies, Bodies in Association and Coordinating Groups.
+CTE’s Forum is a unique gathering held every three to four years, bringing together over three hundred representatives of Member Churches, Intermediate Bodies, Charities and Networks in Association and Coordinating Groups.

 In the UK, Churches Together in England has partner bodies in Ireland, Scotland and Wales, as well as working alongside Churches Together in Britain and Ireland.